Miranda Warnings and Police Questioning

 Case Evaluation by a Criminal Defense Attorney at No Charge

 When police say "you have the right to remain silent," you're usually best off taking that advice!
 Nonetheless, custodial interrogation and testimonial issues are best handled by an expert criminal defense attorney.
-If you've given a potentially incriminating statement or are wondering how to handle a police interview, you should take advantage of a free consultation with an experienced criminal defense attorney.
+If you've given a potentially incriminating statement or are wondering how to handle a police interview, you should take advantage of a free case evaluation with an experienced criminal defense attorney.